aptima-ai/aptima_framework/docs/ten_agent/getting_started.md

 # Quickstart

-In this chapter, let's build the TEN Agent playground together.
+In this chapter, let's build the APTIMA Agent playground together.

 ## Prerequisites